All Episodes

 I doubt very seriously that the president would have gotten, for example, congressional approval to move forward with an invasion had they known there were no weapons of mass destruction.

-That does not mean he made the wrong decision.
+That does not mean he made the wrong decision, because at the time he was presented with intelligence.

 I understand that.

-That said there are weapons of mass destruction.
+That said, there are weapons of mass destruction.

 He wasn't dealing with a Nobel Peace Prize winner.